-Jared Friedmann is counsel in Weil’s Litigation Department, where his practice focuses on a wide range of complex commercial litigation, including matters involving class actions, contracts, fiduciary duties, employment discrimination, ERISA, copyright, trademark, civil RICO, insurance, appeals, and electronic discovery issues.
+Jared Friedmann is counsel, elected partner effective January 1, 2017, in Weil’s Litigation Department, where his practice focuses on a wide range of complex commercial litigation, including matters involving class actions, contracts, fiduciary duties, employment discrimination, ERISA, copyright, trademark, civil RICO, insurance, appeals, and electronic discovery issues.
 He has represented and counseled both public and private clients in the banking, insurance, manufacturing, on-line commerce and telecommunication industries in both state and federal courts and in arbitration.

 Mr. Friedmann is a member of the Firm’s Pro Bono Committee, and has received numerous awards for his pro bono work, which has focused on helping disadvantaged children and children with disabilities.
 Mr. Friedmann also represented an indigent client in a federal civil rights action and received a jury verdict in his clients’ favor.